 Exceptions to General Admissions Requirements

 Applicants for the degree programs may apply for an exception to the General Admissions Requirements by submitting a detailed explanation on an Admissions and Exception Petition form to the Admissions Office for Approval from the Admissions and Exception Committee.
-Details containing:
+Details contain:

 1. What exception is requested, and